-Knowledge Clips: When to Use them
+Knowledge Clips: Why and How to Use Them?

-- activate students’ prior knowledge;
+- Activate students’ prior knowledge;

 - smooth away differences in prior knowledge among students (e.g. in case of a course unit being taught to students from different study programmes);

 - provide additional support; difficult topics, frequently made mistakes in exam papers, based on a poll at the end of the lecture;

 - bring together basic knowledge on a certain topic;